Rucking in Winter

 In icy sections, shorten your stride for better balance and walk flat-footed in crampon-compatible boots.
 Keep your center of gravity over your feet as much as possible.
 Stopping or changing direction on ice can be challenging, so maintain a controlled, steady pace.

-One challenge most first-time winter ruckers encounter is increased sweat and overheating within all those insulating layers.
-But letting yourself get chilled to combat moisture can be dangerous.
-The key is venting body heat and moisture build-up effectively while keeping your core temp in check.
+Even in cold weather, proper hydration remains crucial for winter rucking performance and safety.
+One common challenge for first-time winter ruckers is increased sweat and overheating caused by multiple insulating layers.
+However, getting chilled to combat moisture is equally dangerous.
+The key is to vent body heat and moisture buildup effectively while keeping your core temperature stable.

 Fuel Up and Stay Alert